 Some bulb manufacturers and other organizations sell pre-labeled recycling kits that allow you to mail used bulbs to recycling centers.
 The cost of each kit includes shipping charges to the recycling center.
 You fill up a kit with old bulbs, seal it, and bring it to the post office or leave it for your postal carrier.
 Websites that provide more information about mail-back services.
-The following links exit the site Exit

-- we only provide these links as a convenience to our web visitors.
+- We only provide these links as a convenience to our web visitors.

 - BakPak Mail-Back Recycling (NLR, Inc.)